Zachary M. Stolz

 Zach received his B.A. from Rockhurst University in 2002 and received his J.D. from the University of Kansas School of Law in 2005.
 Prior to joining CCK, Zach worked in the Judicial Appeals office of the Disabled American Veterans (DAV) from 2005 until 2007.
 He primarily handles appeals and arguments before the U.S. Court of Appeals for the Federal Circuit, the U.S. Court of Appeals for Veterans Claims, and the Board of Veterans’ Appeals (BVA).
 He has participated in thousands of veterans’ cases to date.

 Zach is a nationally recognized expert in the area of veterans law and has lectured extensively throughout the country at bar association events and seminars.
 He has also lectured at the University of Virginia Law School, the George Washington University Law School, and the Harvard Law School.
-Zach has argued many precedential veterans court cases both in Washington, D.C. and at various law schools including Yale and Stanford, and he most recently argued Hudick v.
-Wilkie at the U.S. Court of Appeals for the Federal Circuit.
+Zach has argued many precedential veterans court cases both in Washington, D.C. and at various law schools including Yale and Stanford.

 - District of Columbia